wonth93/BuySell/README.md

 # BuySell Your Cars

-A mini advertisement platform for users to sell them car.
+A mini advertising platform for users to sell them car.

+It was build with HTML, CSS, JS, jQuery and AJAX for front-end; Node, Express for back-end.

 ## Final Product